kosi-libs/kodein-internal-gradle-plugin/README.md

 # Internal Gradle Configuration Plugins

-This is a collection of gradle plugin that contain the common configuration for all Kodein Framework components.
+This is a collection of gradle plugin that contain the common configuration for all Kodein Open-Source Initiative components.

-This project is **NOT** by itself a Kodein Framework component, it is a build tool intended to be used **ONLY** by Kodein components.
+This project is **NOT** by itself a Kodein Open-Source Initiative component, it is a build tool intended to be used **ONLY** by Kodein components.

 ## Settings